 - Gulf California

-- Males are polyamorous with up to 14 females and defends their territory vigorously
+- Males are polyamorous with up to 14 females and defend their territory vigorously

-- Sea lions reach sexual maturity at age 4 to 5 but mature socially much later
+- Sea lions reach sexual maturity at ages 4 to 5 but mature socially much later

-- males start establishing territories at age 9 to 12 years
+- males start establishing territories at the age of 9 to 12 years

-- breeding season starts in late June to early August, with most pups being born from May to June
+- breeding season begins in late June to early August, with most pups being born from May to June

 - Females can mate again three to four weeks after giving birth

-- The mama will nurse for 1 to 2 days and then abandon the pup to go out to sea to feed for 2 to 3 days and then return to nurse for several days.
-This pattern is repeated for up to a year until the pup is weaned.
+- The mama will nurse for 1 to 2 days, abandon the pup to go out to sea to feed for 2 to 3 days, and then return to nurse for several days.
+The pattern is repeated for up to a year until the pup is weaned.

-- pups can not swim until 2 months
+- pups can not swim until two months

 - Killer whales and great white sharks